 Reclaimed wood in general is repurposed material from an existing form or structure.
-Our main reclaimed mill, Olde Wood, uses wood that comes from old barns, buildings, and factories…typically those that were erected pre-1940 when older milling techniques were being used.
+Our main reclaimed mill uses wood that comes from old barns, buildings, and factories…typically those that were erected pre-1940 when older milling techniques were being used.
 They produce flooring (that can also be used on walls and ceilings), barn siding, and hand hewn mantels, beams, and beam skins.

 Reclaimed wood is typically desired by customers that want something that is authentically old, and not new trying to look old.
 Another time for it to be a desired media is when a recycled or environmental element is wanted or required (although I do consider regionally local new wood products to be environmentally sound as well).